tdsmale/tdsmale.github.io/Jungian.md

 ##### Shadow
 - Unnatural: Division.
 Finds it unnatural to emphasise defensive structural rationales.
 - Unconscious: Affirmation.
-Unconsciously provokes the observance of inherent quality.
+Unconsciously seeks the observance of inherent quality.

 ## Atomistic.
 Relating to others in terms of individual qualities relative to a whole.